Diastasis Recti 101: What is Diastasis Recti? Everything You Need to Know

 If you have a persistent pouch that lingers long after pregnancy that does not respond to diet or exercises or you suffer from back pain, urinary stress incontinence, or pelvic floor dysfunction, then you may have diastasis recti.
 Luckily, it’s possible to self-check for diastasis recti.

 Diastasis recti can occur in 3 areas, above the belly button, below the belly button, and at the belly button.
-Follow these simple steps and watch our helpful self-check video to get started.
+Follow these simple steps, watch our helpful self-check video, or visit Diastasis Recti Repair: How to Self-Check for Diastasis Recti to get started.

-3. Lift up your head about an inch while keeping your shoulders on the ground.
+- Lift your head up about an inch while keeping your shoulders on the ground.

-4. If you have diastasis recti, you will feel a gap between the muscles that is an inch or wider.
+- If you have diastasis recti, you will feel a gap between the muscles that is an inch wide (~ 2 fingers) or greater.

 What Are the Symptoms of Diastasis Recti?